 Syntax Description instance-id Range of spanning-tree instances.
-You can specify a single instance, a range of instances separated by a hyphen, or a series of instances separated by a comma.
-The range is 0 to 4094. root primary Force this switch to be the root switch. root secondary Set this switch to be the root switch should the primary root switch fail. diameter net-diameter (Optional) Set the maximum number of switches between any two end stations.
+You can specify a single instance, a r of instances separated by a hyphen, or a series of instances separated comma.
+The range is 0 to 4094. root primary Force this switch to be the root switch. root secondary Set this switch to be the root switch should the primary root switch fail.
+(Optional) Set the maximum number of switches between any two end stations.
 The range is 2 to 7.
-This keyword is supported only for MST instance 0. hello-time seconds (Optional) Set the interval between hello bridge protocol data units (BPDUs) sent by the root switch configuration messages.
+This keyword is supported only for MST instance 0. diameter net-diameter hello-time seconds (Optional) Set the interval between hello bridge protocol data units (BPDUs) sent by the root switch configuration messages.
 The range is 1 to 10 seconds.
 This keyword is supported only for MST instance 0.
-Defaults The primary root switch priority is 24576.
-The secondary root switch priority is 28672.
-The hello time is 2 seconds.
+Defaults The primary root switch The secondary root switch priority is 28672.
+The hello time is 2 secon The hello time is 2 seconds.
 Command Modes Global configuration Command History Release Modification 12.2(40)EX1 This command was introduced.
-Usage Guidelines Use the spanning-tree n nst instance-id root command only on backbone switches. enough priority to make system ID support, the sy this switch to become the a switch priority lower th ining-tree mst instance-id root command, the software tries to set a high this switch the root of the spanning-tree instance.
-Because of the extended witch sets the switch priority for the instance to 24576 if this value will cause root for the specified instance.
-If any root switch for the specified instance has han 24576, the switch sets its own priority to 4096 less than the lowest switch he of the least-significant bit of a 4-bit switch priority value.)
+Usage Guidelines Use the spanning-tree n nst instance-id root command only on backbone switches.
+When you enter the spanning-tree mst instance-id root command, the software tries to set a high enough priority to make this switch the root of the spanning-tree instance.
+Because of the extended system ID support, the switch sets the switch priority for the instance to 24576 if this value will cause this switch to become the root for the specified instance.
+If any root switch for the specified instance has a switch priority lower than 24576, the switch sets its own priority to 4096 less than the lowest switch priority.
+(4096 is the value of the least-significant bit of a 4-bit switch priority value.)